 Ahmed Mohamed said it was a clock he had invented.
 But his engineering teacher said he shouldn’t show it to other teachers, his English teacher said it looked like a bomb, and the police said he was arrested and led out of the school in handcuffs for bringing a “hoax bomb” to school — even though Mohamed, 14, never claimed it was a bomb.
 “He kept maintaining it was a clock, but there was no broader explanation,” said a spokesman for the Irving, Tex., police.
 A cop, Mohamed says, took one look at him and said, “Yup.
 That’s who I thought it was.”
 Mohamed was suspended from school, and prosecutors declined to file any charges.
 The story exploded on social media, where President Obama, Mark Zuckerberg and others came down firmly on Mohamed’s side.
 (AC/Dallas Morning News) …Some conservatives suggest the Mohameds deliberately baited the authorities.
 If so, they sure took the bait.

 The absolute funniest one I’ve seen is this picture of London’s Big Ben, with the caption “BREAKING NEWS: The British appear to have developed some sort of giant bomb, possibly attached to a rocket.”
-Naturally I couldn’t find it now, so I went ahead and recreated it:
+Naturally I couldn’t find it now, so I went ahead and recreated it (click to see larger).

 November 2015 Update